alphaess-developer/WTWifiSDK-Android/README.md

 * Place wifisdk-2.1.5.aar in the libs directory of the project into the libs directory of your own project

+* Put android:usesCleartextTraffic="true" in the application node of the project AndroidManifest.xml

 * Add the following configuration to the module's build.gradle file.

   ```groovy